deeeed/universe/README.md

 ## Why This Exists
 1. **Accountability**: Public development forces better documentation and structure
-2. **Knowledge Sharing**: Help others learn from real-world implementations
-3. **Community**: Build a community of developers who share similar development philosophies
-4. **Experimentation**: A platform to try new ideas and get feedback
+2. **Experimentation**: A platform to try new ideas and get feedback
+3. **Self Improvement**: A platform to improve my skills and knowledge

 [Read more about the philosophy behind this project](./PHILOSOPHY.md)